SamanthaTucker/Project-2/README.md

 **Problem:**
 - Users don't have a vacation planner app/ physical planner to organize their vacations.
-- The users can use this app to plan out vacations/small trips to help organize their budget, location, hotels, dates, and what to pack.
+- The users can use this app to plan out vacations/small trips to help organize their budget, location, hotels, dates, and travel notes.
 - Overall this app can provide an organised list for users to input and edit to get excited for their vacations!

 **User Stories:**